h2020-westlife-eu/westlife-docs/repository/developers-guide/aria-integration.md

 ?>
 ```
 ## Step 4 Get Proposal list
-As the web app now has the access_token, it can use it to request ARIA directly (not via accessToken.php) to get user's proposallist and proposal details:
+As the web app now has the access_token, it can use it to request ARIA directly (not via accessToken.php).
+To get user's proposallist and proposal details:
 `index.js`
 ```javascript
  this.ariaapi.getProposalList(accesstoken).then(list =>{ //show list})